argonlefou/Hotd3pc_ArcadeMod/README.md

 | <kbd>RCTRL</kbd>|P2 Trigger|
 | <kbd>RSHIFT</kbd>|P2 Reload|

-Keyboard keys and gamepad buttons can be manually changed in the launcher config file `Hod3Arcade.ini`.
+Keyboard keys and can be manually changed in the launcher config file `Hod3Arcade.ini`.
+For GamePad use, it's highly advised to use [DemulShooter](https://github.com/argonlefou/DemulShooter/wiki)